drvinceknight/pfm/docs/instructions.md

     - The message board;
     - Other resources.

-04. If you attend a lab session but do not complete any work, the tutor will still mark your attendance.
+04. The tutor also takes your attendance.